 The Audit Charter formally defines internal audit's purpose, authority and responsibility.
-It establishes internal audit's position within the Police and Crime Commissioners for Norfolk and Suffolk and the Chief Constables of Norfolk and Suffolk Constabularies and defines the scope of internal audit activities.
+It establishes internal audit's position within the Police and Crime Commissioners for Norfolk and Suffolk and Suffolk Constabularies and defines the scope of internal audit activities.
 The establishment of the Audit Charter is a requirement of the Public Sector Internal Audit Standards (PSIAS) and approval of the charter is the responsibility of the Audit and Committee.